jessicamvs/youarehungry/README.md

 2. most proud of:

 Nassir
-1. most difficult for me:
+1. most difficult for me: trying to get everything syncing properly with the database.
+Also, trying to work out how we were going to use the database.
-2. most proud of:
+2. most proud of: After working out how to get ingredients both adding to list and syncing, Patrick and I discovered that we were crashing or hanging the database.
+This was really affecting the user experience in a negative way.
+We came up with a clever workaround, concatenating a string of individual ingredients formatted as SQL Value queries.

 Lillian
 1. most difficult for me:
 2. most proud of:

 # youarehungry